swarmion/swarmion/user-docs/documentation/docs/how-to-guides/4-configure-ci-cd.md

 - Click on "Next: tags", then "Next: review";
 - Check that your policy is correct;
 - Click on "Create policy".

-### Create an IAM user

-You can follow the same procedure than in the [install docs](../getting-started/get-started-on-aws), except:

-- DO NOT give that user an "Administrator Access"
-- Instead, attach it the policy or policies that you have created in the previous step;
-- Save the Access Key Id and Secret Access Key in order to pass them as credentials in your CI.